 ILF revenue includes license and capacity revenues that do not recur on a monthly or quarterly basis.
 Included in ILF revenues are license and capacity fees that are recognizable at the inception of the agreement and license and capacity fees that are recognizable at interim points during the term of the agreement, including those that are recognizable annually due to negotiated customer payment terms.
 ILF revenues during the year ended December 31, 2011 compared to the same period in 2010, increased by \$12.4 million, or 20.1%.
-All reportable operating segments experienced increases in ILF revenues with the Americas, EMEA and Asia/Pacific reportable operating segment is largely attributable to customers converting from perpetual license arrangements to term and transaction based license arrangements during the year ended December 31, 2011 as compared to the same period in 2010.
-Included in the above are capacity related revenue increases of \$1.0 million and \$3.8 million in the Americas and Asia/Pacific reportable operating segment within the year ended December 31, 2011 as compared to the same period in 2010.
-Included in the above are capacity related revenue increases of \$1.0 million and \$3.8 million in the Americas and Asia/Pacific reportable operating segment within the year ended December 31, 2011 as compared to the same period in 2010.
+All reportable operating segments experienced increases in ILF revenues with the Americas, EMEA and Asia/Pacific reportable operating segments increasing by \$6.5 million, \$1.1 million and \$4.8 million, respectively.
+The increase in ILF revenues in the Asia/Pacific reportable operating segment is largely attributable to customers converting from perpetual license arrangements to term and transaction based license arrangements during the year ended December 31, 2011 as compared to the same period in 2010.
+Included in the above are capacity related revenue increases of \$1.0 million and \$3.8 million in the EMEA reportable operating segment within the year ended December 31, 2011 as compared to the same period in 2010.